finos/common-domain-model/docs/product-model.md

 ### Observable

 In addition to assets, there are variables which can be observed in the markets and which can directly influence the outcomes of financial products.
-In the CDM, these are termed "observables".
+In the CDM, the observed value represents the price of an "observable".

 :::tip Definition: Observable

-The `Observable` data type specifies the reference object to be observed for a price.
-It could be an underlying asset (something that can be held or transferred), or a reference to something which can be observed but not transferred, such as an index.
+The `Observable` data type specifies the reference object whose price is to be observed.
+It could be an underlying asset, if it can be held or transferred, or something which can be observed but not transferred, such as an index.

 :::

-In addition to `Asset` , the `Observable` is a choice data type composed as follows:
+In addition to `Asset`, the `Observable` is a choice betwen the following data types:

 ``` Haskell
 choice Observable: